plblum/jivs/README.md

 });
 modifier.apply();
 ```
-> Don't use the Modifier to change the data value of a ValueHost.
+> Don't use the `Modifier object` to change the data value of a ValueHost.
 The data value is stateful information, not configuration.

 In the previous example, that code will either add or update an existing InputValueHost and its lessThan validator.
 If you wanted to change only the error messages, here is another syntax with a focus only on changing validator parameters like error messages.